 As a multi academy trust, our academies are joined together as a single legal entity; The Mead Educational Trust.
 The Trust is a charitable company limited by guarantee and has three layers of governance, the members and the Board of Trustees.
 Further details of the Trust’s governance structure can be found below.

 The members of The Mead Educational Trust, akin to shareholders, are subscribers to the Trust’s memorandum of association.
 Members ensure that the Trust’s activities are properly directed to achieving its objectives and are responsible for appointing the Board of Trustees.
+Click here to meet the members.

 The trustees of The Mead Educational Trust are responsible for conducting the affairs of the Trust to achieve the its objectives, shaping the success of the Trust.